Myths Regarding Debt Settlement - How to Settle Your Debts On Your Own

 13. You Don't Have the Time or Energy for DIY Debt Settlement

 Debt settlement companies would love you to believe that settling a debt with a collector takes more time and energy than you can muster.
 This is absolutely not true, as proven every day by people who successfully settle their debts on their own.
-You need only follow the steps Credit Info Center has outlined plain and simple for you.
+We have all the debt settlement information and sample letters you will need in our bookstore.